 8 Reasons Your Credit Score May Have Dropped

-The credit score calculation system is very complex and it can be difficult to pinpoint the exact reason for a credit score drop.
-Your credit score is based on information in your credit report.
-Therefore, if your credit score drops unexpectedly, it's typically because of a change to the information in your credit report.
+The credit score calculation is very complex and it can be difficult to pinpoint the exact reason for a credit score drop.
+Since your credit score is based on information in your credit report, an unexpected decrease in your score can typically be traced to a change to the information in your credit report.
 And, it doesn't have to be a big change for your credit score to fall.
 Here are a few possible reasons your credit score could drop.

-Payment history always has the most significant impact on your credit score.
-Credit card and loan payments that are more than 30 days late are reported to the credit bureaus and are reflected in your credit score.
+Payment history has the most significant impact on your credit score.
+Credit card and loan payments more than 30 days past due are reported to the credit bureaus and are reflected in your credit score.
 Once the late payment hits your credit report, your credit score will most likely drop.

-Another important factor in your credit score is how much of your available credit is being used –– your credit utilization ratio.
+Another important factor in your credit score is the amount of available credit you're using, or your credit utilization ratio.
 It comes as a surprise to many people but, if you make a big purchase on your credit card one month, you could see a credit score drop even if you pay the balance in full on your due date.

 This happens because credit card issuers typically report the credit card balance as of the last day of the billing cycle.
 The balance on your credit card statement is often the balance that appears on your credit report.

-The good news is that it's easy to correct the impact of a high balance.
-Simply pay down the balance promptly, avoid making other credit card purchases, and wait.
+It's relatively easy to correct the impact of a high balance.
+Simply pay down the balance promptly, avoid making other credit card purchases, and wait for the updated balance to show on your credit report.
 This will help you recover the lost credit score points.

 Your Unpaid Account Was Sent to Collection